-Excluded Services: Health care services that your health insurance or plan doesn't pay for or cover.
+Excluded Services: Health care services that your health insurance or plan does not pay for or cover.

-Flint 115 Demonstration Waiver: The demonstration waiver expands coverage to children up to age 21 years and to pregnant women with incomes up to and including 400% of the federal poverty level (FPL) who were served by the Flint water system from April 2014 through a state-specified date.
-This demonstration is approved in accordance with section 1115 (a) of the Social Security Act and is effective as of March 3, 2016 the date of the signed approval through February 28, 2021.
+Flint 115 Demonstration Waiver: The demonstration waiver expands coverage to children up to age 21 years and to pregnant women with incomes up to and including 400 percent of the federal poverty level (FPL) who were served by the Flint water system from April 2014 through a state-specified date.
+This demonstration is approved in accordance with section 1115(a) of the Social Security Act and is effective as of March 3, 2016, the date of the signed approval through February 28, 2021.
 Medicaid-eligible children and pregnant women who were served by the Flint water system during the specified period will be eligible for all services covered under the state plan.
-All such persons will have access to Targeted Case Management services under a fee for service contract between MDHHS and Genesee Health System (GHS).
-The fee for service contract shall provide the targeted case management services in accordance with the requirements outlined in Special Terms and Conditions for the Flint section 1115 Demonstration, the Michigan Medicaid State Plan and Medicaid Policy.
+All such individuals will have access to Targeted Case Management services under a fee for service contract between MDHHS and Genesee Health Systems (GHS).
+The fee for service contract shall provide the Targeted Case Management services in accordance with the requirements outlined in the Special Terms and Conditions for the Flint Section 1115 Demonstration, the Michigan Medicaid State Plan, and Medicaid Policy.